These DIY paper Christmas ornaments are super cheap and easy to make, but they’ll look beautiful on your Christmas tree.

-The most awesome thing about both of my ornaments today is that they are created almost entirely using scrapbook paper.
+The most awesome thing about these two DIY ornaments is that they are created almost entirely using scrapbook paper.
 You can’t get much more economic that that!

 The first ornament has a bit of sparkle and a whole lot of holiday cheer.